 I review and respond to all submissions; however, I cannot take them all on.
 I am only one person and my calendar fills up quickly.
 If I have to pass on your project, please do not take it personally.

-INFORMATION ON EDITING LEVELS
+INFORMATION ABOUT EDITING LEVELS

 Jobs typically require up to three passes for developmental editing, a final review which includes a proofread, then ongoing interaction as the author readies for publication.